entee28/batch-rename/readme.md

 - The result can be previewed by users.
 - Ability to create a copy of all the files and move them to a selected folder rather than perform the renaming on the original file.
 - Extraodinary UI powered by HTML and CSS (Bootstrap enabled).
-## Things that we have yet managed to handle (until 25/11/2021)
+## :x: Things that we have yet managed to handle (until 25/11/2021)
 - The UI has yet responsive to resize.
 - Some improvements mentioned in the project requirement article that we have yet delivered (no last time save, no autosave, no ability to save and load the work into a project).
 ## :100: Things that should be taken into account for bonus
-- The fact that we have finished this project one month earlier the deadline.
+- The fact that we have finished this project one month before the deadline.
-- The fact that we have spent time doing our own research on this framework (Electron) and build this project with HTML, CSS and JS, make all of our work happens.
+- The fact that we have spent time doing our own research on this framework (Electron) and build this project with HTML, CSS and JS.
 - Rules' order can be rearranged seamlessly with drag and drop enabled.
 - Exceptions are carefully handled.
 - A lot of improvements have been added to our program (JSON preset, copy renamed files to another folder, drag and drop enabled, result preview, etc.)
-- A lot of work and research have been put into designing UI.
+- A lot of work and research have been put into designing an intuitive and clean UI.
+## :100: Expected grade
+> Everyone deserves a ten